 Scriptures: Luke 10:38-39, Luke 10:39-40, Luke 10:40, Luke 10:41, Matthew 6:33, Luke 10:42

-Do you ever feel you are simply too busy?
+Do you ever feel you are too busy?
 It seems things are pulling you in different directions.
 There’s too much on your plate.
 Instead of enjoying life, things are controlling you.
-You know you’re missing what’s really important, but what can you do?
-We promise ourselves we’ll slow down and focus on what is truly important, but never do.
+You know you’re missing what’s important, but what can you do?
+We promise to slow down and focus on what is truly important but we never do.
 Why is this?
 Why is it like this on everyone we know?
 Today’s lesson is about this thought.

 Luke 10:38-39 As Jesus and his disciples were ON THEIR WAY, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary…

 The village was Bethany (Joh 11:1).
-Jesus arrived in Judea on their way to Jerusalem where Jesus would be executed.
-This Mary is not to be confused with Mary the mother of Jesus or Mary Magdalene.
-They also had a brother named Lazarus not mentioned in this story.
-It’s very possible Lazarus, Martha, and Mary knew Jesus from the very beginning of his ministry for Bethany was the place John the Baptist baptized, so likely where Jesus was baptized by John (Joh 1:28).
+Jesus arrived in Judea on their way to Jerusalem, where Jesus would be executed.
+This Mary is not to be confused with Mary, the mother of Jesus, or Mary Magdalene.
+They also had a brother named Lazarus, who was not mentioned in this story.
+It’s very possible Lazarus, Martha, and Mary knew Jesus from the very beginning of his ministry, for Bethany was the place John the Baptist baptized people, so likely where Jesus was baptized by John (Joh 1:28).
 Martha opened her home to him.
 Martha’s younger sister, Mary, lived with her.

-Some of my fondest memories of ministry were the times people opened their homes to me when we were beginning the ministry.
-We would sit eating good food and talk into the early morning hours about the things of God similar to what we read here.
+Some of my fondest memories of ministry were when people opened their homes to me when we began the ministry.
+We would sit eating good food and talk into the early morning hours about the things of God, similar to what we read here.
 Sharing in a home is a great place to teach and learn the things of God and to develop long-term relationships.
 This is a major reason we provide Life Groups in homes for all of you.

 Luke 10:39-40 She had a sister called Mary who SAT AT THE LORD’S FEET listening to what he said.
 But Martha was distracted by all the preparations that had to be made.
 She came to him and asked, “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”

-We know how we get when someone should be helping, but isn’t.
+We know how we feel when someone should be helping but isn’t.
 We become aggravated and angry.
-This is what Martha experienced and she had no problem expressing her aggravation.
-She found Mary sitting at the Lord’s feet listening to what he said.
+Martha experienced this, and she had no problem expressing her aggravation.
+She found Mary sitting at the Lord’s feet, listening to what he said.

 What’s wrong with this picture other than Mary wasn’t helping?
 Mary wasn’t supposed to be in there with the men.
-Mary was supposed to be in the kitchen where a woman belongs, cooking for the men (kidding).
+Mary was supposed to be cooking for the men in the kitchen where a woman belongs (kidding).
 In their society, Mary is out of her place.
 A woman’s place is in the kitchen, right?

-When it says “Mary who sat at the Lord’s feet listening to what he said,” it’s not an attempt to describe her posture at the moment.
+When it says, “Mary who sat at the Lord’s feet listening to what he said,” it’s not an attempt to describe her current posture.
 She wasn’t sitting on the floor looking adoringly up at Jesus in awe.
-The phrase “sat at the feet of” is a term associated with a person taking on the role of a disciple.
-The apostle Paul used this exact phrase speaking of himself when a disciple.
+The phrase “sat at the feet of” is associated with a person taking on the role of a disciple.
+The apostle Paul used this exact phrase, speaking of himself as a disciple.

 Acts 22:3 I am verily a man which am a Jew, born in Tarsus, a city in Cilicia, yet brought up in this city AT THE FEET OF GAMALIEL, and taught according to the perfect manner of the law of the fathers…

-Our passage is saying that Mary took a place as an equal among the men.
-Amazingly Jesus encouraged this!
+Our passage says that Mary took a place as an equal among the men.
+Amazingly, Jesus encouraged this!
 In that culture, this was radical and unheard of.
 Women were discouraged, even forbidden, from learning.
-The Mishnah says this: “May the words of the Torah be burned, they should not be handed over to women.”
+The Mishnah says this: “May the words of the Torah be burned; they should not be handed over to women.”
 They would burn the Torah before allowing a woman to learn it.

 Jesus took an opposite stance toward women and women’s rights, society’s prejudices, and society as a whole.
-We studied Luke 8:1-3 seeing women not only traveled with Jesus but were major supporters.
+We studied Luke 8:1-3 and saw that women traveled with Jesus and were also major supporters.
 I am amazed today at the prejudices of some preachers concerning women.
 We recently studied the Good Samaritan dealing with society’s prejudice of the hated Samaritan.

 In Martha’s house, Jesus taught about the kingdom.
 Listening were local dignitaries, the disciples, and Mary – the only woman.
 This is the essence of this story.
 Mary, in the face of not only her sister’s but society’s objection and wrath, desired to become a disciple of Christ.

 Society has always told us what we do and how we think.
 We are so busy today because society tells us to be.
-Society is those “out there” including the media etc., but it’s also family, wives, husbands, fellow employees, employers, children, even a sister.
-I was amazed in our last presidential election, the effect society had on people.
-Our amazing nation has left the foundational principles we learned sitting at the feet of Jesus and gone the way of the wicked (Psa 146:9).
+Society is those “out there,” including the media, etc., but it’s also family, wives, husbands, fellow employees, employers, children, and even a sister.
+In our last presidential election, I was amazed by the effect society had on people.
+Our unique nation has left the foundational principles we learned sitting at the feet of Jesus and gone the way of the wicked (Psa 146:9).

-Overhearing a conversation concerning the elected president, I heard someone say, “He has Christian principles.
+Overhearing a conversation concerning the elected president, someone said, “He has Christian principles.
 Tell me one way he doesn’t.”

-Do you realize the majority of why we are so busy, why so in debt, why families are so dysfunctional, why we are so stressed and ill, etc.?
+Do you realize the majority of the reasons we are so busy, so in debt, so dysfunctional in our families, so stressed and ill, etc.?

 It is because society tells us to be.
-I talk to people every week telling them how I missed them at church.
+I talk to people weekly, telling them I missed them at church.
 Do you know the primary response I hear?
-Of course, you do.
-“I had to…” We are so busy doing what society tells us we have to do we miss keeping ourselves out of debt, our families functioning, our bodies healthy, etc. We, like Martha, can get aggravated about it and blame God, but we know where the problem is.
+Of course you do.
+“I had to…” We are so busy doing what society tells us we have to do, and we miss keeping ourselves out of debt, our families functioning, our bodies healthy, etc. We, like Martha, can get aggravated about it and blame God, but we know where the problem is.

 So, how do you handle it?
 What do you do?
 Are you busy, busy with what society says you should do, or will you face its wrath and sit at Jesus’ feet?